The Pristine Inner Galaxy Survey (PIGS) X. Probing the early chemical evolution of the Sagittarius dwarf galaxy with carbon abundances: CEMP stars

 Similarly, for Dra, UMi, and Scl (selecting stars between $-2.4<\FeH<-1.9$), the new [C/Fe] threshold for a member star to be a CEMP would be $\sim+0.3,+0.3,+0.1$, respectively.
 This new limit would suggest that the percentage of CEMP in Dra, UMi, and Scl would be $\sim16\%, 27\%, 19\%$, respectively.
 However, the latter values refer only to the CEMP-no population, given that the compilation from \citet{Lucchesi24} does not contain CEMP-s stars.

-Investigations of the chemical properties of CEMP candidates based on our relative CEMP definition will be necessary to test whether they show differences in their abundance patterns compared to stars in the bulk of the carbon-metallicity distribution, and whether they are truly a different population of stars.
+We want to highlight that our new definition of CEMP is strictly empirical and based on the position of outliers in the [C/Fe] or A(C) distribution -- they could be enhanced in carbon for a number of reasons.
+A more physically driven definition should take into account the IMF and the energy ranges of the SNe~II exploded in a given system, the contribution of SN~Ia and AGBs, the binary fraction, and the efficiency of the system's ISM in recycling the ejected yields.
+Additionally, investigations of the chemical properties of CEMP candidates based on our relative CEMP definition will be necessary to test whether they show differences in their abundance patterns compared to stars in the bulk of the carbon-metallicity distribution, and whether they are truly a different population of stars.